-34.14 RR Web Sites
+35.14 RR Web Sites

 Individual representative (or office) web sites need pre-approval in accordance with the Firm's policies and procedures established for written communications.
-Refer to the "Communications with The Public" chapter for further policies regarding written communications.
+Refer to the "Communications with The Public" section below for further policies regarding written communications.
 Websites that are on record are monitored daily for any updates or changes.